-The Board has formally adopted a Nomination Committee Charter but given the present size of the Company, has not formed a separate Committee.
-Instead this function is undertaken by the full Board in accordance with the policies and procedures outlined in the Nomination Committee Charter.
+The Board has formally adopted a Nomination Committee Charter and during the 2023 financial year formed a separate Nomination Committee comprising three non-executive directors.
 The Company also has a procedure guideline for the selection and appointment of Directors.

 New candidates are considered with reference to a number of factors which include, but are not limited to, their relevant experience, expertise and professional qualifications, compatibility with the existing Board and possession of complimentary skill sets, absence of conflicts of interest or other legal impediments to serving on the Board, credibility within the Company's industry and scope of activities and their overall integrity and reputation.